Roma Street busway station

-Roma Street busway station is located in Brisbane, Australia.
-The station serves the Brisbane central business district.
-It is located adjacent to Roma Street railway station.
+Roma Street is a busway station operated by Translink on the Northern Busway.
+It opened in 2008 and is located adjacent to Roma Street railway station, serving the Brisbane central business district.
+It is a ground level station, featuring two side platforms.

 History

 The station opened on 19 May 2008 when the Northern Busway was extended from Normanby to King George Square.